ibm-cloud-docs/activity-tracker/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-Use the {{site.data.keyword.at_full}} service to track how applications interact with the {{site.data.keyword.cloud_notm}} services.
-Use {{site.data.keyword.at_full_notm}} to monitor for abnormal activity, and comply with regulatory audit requirements.
+Use the {{site.data.keyword.at_full}} service to track how applications interact with {{site.data.keyword.cloud_notm}} services.
+You can use this service to investigate for abnormal activity and critical actions, and comply with regulatory audit requirements.
+In addition, you can be alerted on actions thas they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
 {:shortdesc}

 ![The {{site.data.keyword.at_full_notm}} service](images/atov.png "The {{site.data.keyword.at_full_notm}} service")